sunworl/LangChain-OpenTutorial/docs/06-DocumentLoader/08-TXTLoader.md

 To illustrate the problem, we’ll first attempt to load multiple text files with arbitrary encodings.

-- `silent_errors`: By passing the silent_errors parameter to the DirectoryLoader, you can skip files that cannot be loaded and continue the loading process without interruptions.
+- `silent_errors`: By passing the `silent_errors` parameter to the `DirectoryLoader`, you can skip files that cannot be loaded and continue the loading process without interruptions.
-- `autodetect_encoding`: Additionally, you can enable automatic encoding detection by passing the autodetect_encoding parameter to the loader class, allowing it to detect file encodings before failing.
+- `autodetect_encoding`: Additionally, you can enable automatic encoding detection by passing the `autodetect_encoding` parameter to the loader class, allowing it to detect file encodings before failing.

 ```python